KonstantinData/Mastery-Project-Masterschool/README.md

 - User-level behavior is aggregated across all tables
 - Clustering algorithm applied to segment customers
 - Each cluster is matched with a perk based on its behavior pattern

+### 5. 🎯 Final Deliverable
+- A data-driven strategy that assigns each user to a behavioral segment
+- Each segment receives a perk recommendation grounded in actual usage patterns
+- Results can be presented through a narrative, notebook, or optional Tableau dashboard

 ---